 The condition of the cleaned pipelines will be checked visually to make a comprehensive evaluation.
 According to the cleaning feedback, further actions will be taken.

-After the chemical cleaning, Wastewater management is very Important due to chemicals that are used are highly toxic.
+After chemical cleaning, Wastewater management is very important due to chemicals that are used are highly toxic.
 Chemical cleaning can be carried out after getting Client approval.

 Few more related articles to enhance your knowledge.